mustaszewski/europarl-extract/README.md

 ## Credits

-* [Europarl-direct](http://www.idiap.ch/dataset/europarl-direct) is a similar project that aims to extract subcorpora from Europarl.
+* [Europarl-direct](http://www.idiap.ch/dataset/europarl-direct) is a similar project for the extraction of subcorpora from Europarl.
 I would like to thank one of its authors, Thomas Meyer, for providing me with insights into the underlying extraction method.

 ## Contact